 Because constipation is so common amongst kids, I’m going to give you my top 3 ways to prevent or alleviate constipation:

-#1) add flax seed, hemp seed, or psyllium husk (gradually) to your child’s morning oatmeal, scrambled eggs, or smoothie (and remember to INCREASE fluid intake or this will cause or worsen constipation).
+#1) add flax seed, hemp seed, or psyllium husk (gradually) to your child’s morning oatmeal, scrambled eggs, or smoothie (and remember to INCREASE fluid intake or this can cause or even worsen constipation).

 #2) introduce magnesium citrate supplementation, daily.
 You can get this in liquid form and “hide” it in/on food.
 OR, add ½-1 cup of Epsom Salts to the bath 4x/week to absorb magnesium through the skin.

-Making sure your child is consistently having 1 formed, easy-to-pass bowel movement every day (or at least every other day) is a great way to aid in daily detox.
+Making sure your child is consistently having 1 formed, easy-to-pass bowel movement every day (or at least every other day) is a great way to facilitate detox.

 #5) Detox Your Home